section-engineering-education/engineering-education/articles/dry-manifesto/index.md

 "Yes, I know that," you say with irritation.
 "I know that because I wrote down everything in my casebook, and in my notes it says that Sir Birch has tuberculosis."

 “Ah, you must be one of those [10X detectives](http://antirez.com/news/112) who can solve problems with no effort.
-Well, not all of us have your “talent”, O greatest detective in Seoul!”, Blatson replies sarcastically.
+Well, not all of us have your “talent”, O' greatest detective in Seoul!”, Blatson replies sarcastically.
 “But seriously, how was *I* supposed to know to be taking notes?”

 *This is Part Two of **The Adventures of Merlock and Blatson**.
 [Part One is here](https://www.thinkingmuchbetter.com/main/debugging-bad-detective/).*

 ---

 DRY is a very important concept in software engineering.
-It stands for Don't Repeat Yourself.
+It stands for *Don't Repeat Yourself*.
 The basic premise is that if you start [copying and pasting code](https://www.youtube.com/watch?v=dlrjDvS7wxo), then you may need to do some refactoring.

 The examples in this article are done in various languages.

-## 1. Functions
+### 1. Functions

 Say you need to draw a grid, using [Turtle](https://docs.python.org/3/library/turtle.html).